-Little Mix are reportedly in advance talks for a second series of their talent show Little Mix The Search.
+There are currently no plans for a second series of BBC talent show Little Mix The Search.

-Originally announced in 2019, Little Mix The Search welcomed singers to become members of the next big band mentored by Little Mix.
+Originally announced in 2019 and airing last year, Little Mix The Search welcomed singers to become members of the next big band mentored by Little Mix.

 The show created six groups: a Boy Band, a Girl Dance Group, a Girl Vocal Group, a Mixed Group, a Vocal & Instrument Group and a Rap R&B Group.

-As winners the group will join Little Mix on their new arena tour in 2021.
+As winners the group will join Little Mix on their new arena tour, currently scheduled for 2022.

-While the BBC hasn't officially announced a second series yet, it's claimed the group are in talks to return for another outing.
+While the BBC never officially announced a second series, it had been claimed the group were in talks to return for another outing.

-It follows Jesy Nelson leaving the group with Leigh-Anne Pinnock, Perrie Edwards and Jade Thirlwall continuing as a three-piece.
+It followed Jesy Nelson leaving the group with Leigh-Anne Pinnock, Perrie Edwards and Jade Thirlwall continuing as a three-piece.

 Leigh-Anne previously said the group are already having “thoughts” about season two.